SoluCX Widget

 transaction_idstring

 Transaction ID.
-This is the external ID provided by the client.
+This is the external ID provided by the customer.

 form_idstring

 Form ID.
-Required only if directed to Form Flex Forms
+Required only if targeting Flex Forms

 customer_idstring